-In this example, the core competency that has passed the test and is therefore, the company’s competitive advantage is being Chicago’s only theatre company devoted to producing exceptional productions inspired by Chicago’s shared history.
+In this example, the core competency that became the company’s competitive advantage is being Chicago’s only theatre company devoted to producing exceptional productions inspired by Chicago’s shared history.

 A word of caution: the danger with this approach is that the competencies you have now may not be the ones that you need in the future.
 If that is the case, you have a possible new strategy to develop those needed competencies.
 Be forewarned, a strategy to build a core competency is no walk in the park and can be of a scale equal to other major endeavors since it often involves changing the culture of the agency.
 For example, the Victoria Theatre Association’s core competency of making the customer the star took years of discipline.
-But once established, it made an enormous difference in the organization’s success.
+However, once established, it made an enormous difference in the organization’s success.

 Simplified Mission